attrill20/BlackBx/README.md

 # FizzBuzz React App

-Tech Test for BlckBx from James Attrill
+Tech Test for BlckBx from James Attrill.

 This is a simple React app that fetches and displays FizzBuzz results from a FastAPI server.

 ## Getting Started